75 Journal Prompts for Trust Issues and Overcoming Them

 Constant questioning

-If you find yourself constantly questioning your partner’s actions or motives, it may indicate trust issues.
+If you find yourself always questioning your partner’s actions or motives, it may indicate trust issues.
+This could include monitoring their whereabouts, checking their phone or social media, or doubting their explanations for certain behaviors.

 Emotional distance